awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-check-when-run-fails.md

 ## Pipeline Component Stuck in Waiting for Runner Status<a name="dp-waiting-for-runner"></a>

 If your pipeline is in the SCHEDULED state and one or more tasks appear stuck in the WAITING\_FOR\_RUNNER state, ensure that you set a valid value for either the runsOn or workerGroup fields for those tasks\.
 If both values are empty or missing, the task cannot start because there is no association between the task and a worker to perform the tasks\.
-In this situation, you've defined work but haven't defined what computer will do that work\.
+In this situation, you've defined work but haven't defined what computer does the work\.
 If applicable, verify that the workerGroup value assigned to the pipeline component is exactly the same name and case as the workerGroup value that you configured for Task Runner\.

 **Note**
 If you provide a runsOn value and workerGroup exists, workerGroup is ignored\.